 We have listed below people known to have occupied this property since 1851.

 Jane Lee – the 1851 census shows that the house was occupied by Jane Lee, a widow described as ‘almswoman formerly a charwoman’ aged 79 from Kington.
 Jane was born in Kington on 14th August 1771 and baptised at Thornbury on 29th September 1771.
 She was the seventh child, and fifth daughter of Thomas Hopkins, a husbandman and his wife, Mary.
-On 9th February 1792, Jane married Caleb Lee in Thornbury and they went on to have seven children.
+On 9th February 1792, Jane married Caleb Lee in Thornbury.
+Caleb was born in Kington on April 5, 1768, son of George Lee, yeoman, and Sarah his wife.
+Caleb and Jane went on to have seven children.
 Caleb was a butcher and he died aged 43.
 The report of his death says “This man in a state of intoxication, fell into a pool at Cowhill from which he was with difficulty extracted and sustained such injury that he died within two days after.”
 He was buried on 10th February 1812.
 Jane died aged 88 and was buried in Thornbury on 25th August 1859.

 Jane Harris – the 1861 census shows the house occupied by Jane Harris, an unmarried lady aged 40 from Thornbury.
 We are not sure about the accuracy of her age in this census.
 We think Jane was baptised on 25th December 1813, the daughter of Thomas Harris, a drover and his wife, Jane.
 Her mother died aged 67 and was buried on 17th May 1840.
 The 1841 census shows Jane was living with her father in St Mary Street.
 Thomas was listed as an agricultural labourer and Jane as a female servant.
 In 1851 Thomas was in the workhouse – he was described as ‘formerly a dealer in cattle’ aged 72.
 We can’t locate Jane in that census.
 Thomas died in the Thornbury Poor House aged 74 and was buried on 8th April 1852.
 Jane died aged 54 and was buried on 1st April 1866.